Do you want to capture some amazing bird photography? Do you want to be able to take bird photos just like the professionals?

 While not quite as impressive as its successor, the Canon 100-400mm f/4.5-5.6L IS I is also a viable option, especially if you’re looking to keep the price down.

-Related Post: The Best Nikon Telephoto Lens: An Ultimate Guide
+Related Post: Best Nikon Telephoto Lenses

 If you’re a Nikon shooter, you have a few options for reasonably priced supertelephoto lenses, and the Nikon 80-400mm f/4.5-5.6G VR comes out on top.